peernova/kestra-client-sdk/java-sdk/docs/ExecutionsApi.md

 ## triggerExecutionByGetWebhook

-> Execution triggerExecutionByGetWebhook(namespace, id, key, tenant)
+> ExecutionControllerWebhookResponse triggerExecutionByGetWebhook(namespace, id, key, tenant)

 Trigger a new execution by GET webhook trigger